jentery/506/index.md

 January 16th: on messengers, curation, and relating with others (media: text; apparatus: network)

-Please read Nalo Hopkinson's ["Message in a Bottle"](http://jenteryteaches.com/noneshall/506/hopkinson.pdf) (2005).
+Please read Nalo Hopkinson's ["Message in a Bottle"](http://jenteryteaches.com/noneshall/506/hopkinsonMessageInABottle.pdf) (2005).

 ## Dear You:

 January 16th: on worldbuilding, structural oppression, and being addressed (media: text; apparatus: engine)

 Please read selections from N.K.
-Jemisin's [*The Fifth Season*](http://jenteryteaches.com/noneshall/506/jemisin.pdf) (2015), which is the first book in Jemisin's *Broken Earth* trilogy.
+Jemisin's *The Fifth Season* (coming soon) (2015), which is the first book in Jemisin's *Broken Earth* trilogy.

 ## Who's Calling?

 January 23rd: on broadcasting, decoding, and colonial dissemination (media: audio, text; apparatus: editor, network)

-Please listen to part one of Colin Grant's BBC documentary, [*Caribbean Voices*](http://jenteryteaches.com/noneshall/506/grant.mp3) (2009), about Una Marson, *Calling the West Indies*, and the *Caribbean Voices* radio program (1943-58).
+Please listen to part one of Colin Grant's BBC documentary, [*Caribbean Voices*](http://jenteryteaches.com/noneshall/506/grantCaribbeanVoices.mp3) (2009), about Una Marson, *Calling the West Indies*, and the *Caribbean Voices* radio program (1943-58).

 ## Is Anyone Listening?

 January 23rd: on acousmatic voices, gaslighting, and shouting into the abyss (media: audio, text; apparatus: editor, network)

-Please listen to Lucile Fletcher's [*Sorry, Wrong Number*](http://jenteryteaches.com/noneshall/506/fletcher.mp3) (1943).
+Please listen to Lucile Fletcher's [*Sorry, Wrong Number*](http://jenteryteaches.com/noneshall/506/fletcherSorryWrongNumber.mp3) (1943).

 ## You Already Said That.